 Instructor: Dr Dirk Nieuwland (NewTec International, Leiden, Netherlands)

-Duration: 2 days

-CPD Points: 10

-Language: English

-Level: Advanced

 The core of this course is a new powerful method of fault seal prediction and is intended for geologists, geophysicists and reservoir engineers in exploration.
 The course is based on geomechanics as a sound foundation for structural geological concepts and the behaviour of rocks in the brittle regime.
 Mechanical rock properties and ways and means to determine these properties form an important element of this course.
 Following an introduction to geomechanics, the theory of fracturing of brittle, ductile and viscous rocks is treated, illustrated with field examples and case histories.
 Different deformation mechanisms, based on mechanical rock properties, are treated in relation to realistic geological environments.
 Cataclasis is introduced as a major sealing mechanism, including a detailed account of the cataclasis process.
 Paleo-stress analysis is introduced, together with a new tool, the reactivation circle.
 The course is very practical and focused on application.
 An exercise based on real data forms an important element of the course.
 Cases requiring the use of numerical models are discussed but numerical modeling is not part of the course.